International sanctions during apartheid: Aftermath

 The imposition of international sanctions on the country began economic pressure that saw the unravelling of apartheid.
 There were oil sanctions but South Africa continued to be able to buy oil on international markets and developed technology that allowed the conversion of coal into oil.
 A small gas field was discovered off the coast of the Cape.
 The most damaging isolation was the denial of investment funds and the boycott of South African investments particularly by influential universities and foundations in the United States.
 These boycotts limited the capital available to South African businesses.
-Ironically, during the 1980s gold reached its highest price as a result of international tensions reaping huge profits for the mining company conglomerates.
+During the 1980s gold reached its highest price as a result of international tensions reaping huge profits for the mining company conglomerates.
 However, because of currency restrictions and bans on the sales of Krugerrands in some countries, they were unable to invest abroad.
 The result was that they used their surplus funds to buy up businesses in virtually every activity in the economy.
 However, the financial benefit for the mining companies of continuing to support the system eroded as international capital stopped flowing into the country.

 In 1990 the president Frederik Willem (F.W.) de Klerk recognised the economic unsustainability of the burden of international sanctions and released Nelson Mandela the nationalist leader and unbanned the African National Congress (ANC) that Mandela led.
 Although there were some fears that the country could become unmanageable because of tribal conflict, or even a military take over by the white-dominated armed forces, de Klerk and Mandela guided the country to democratic elections in 1994 with Mandela as president.
 Despite socialist rhetoric and support from socialist countries in its early years the ANC maintained the mixed economy and encouraged the market economy including relaxing foreign exchange controls.

-In 1993 the Time magazine asked Nelson Mandela if economic sanctions helped to bring an end to the apartheid system, Mandela replied "Oh, there is no doubt."
+In 1993, Time magazine asked Nelson Mandela if economic sanctions helped to bring an end to the apartheid system.
+Mandela replied "Oh, there is no doubt."